yags/yags/README.md

     you are using your PC or Mac).
 If this is not the case, you can also install YAGS under your user directory.
-For instance, if your user directory is `/home/joe/` then you can create a subdirectory `/home/joe/gaplocal/` and hence your YAGS's installation directory will be `/home/joe/gaplocal/pkg/yags/`.
-Then you can start GAP using `gap -l ";/home/joe/gaplocal"` so that GAP knows where your YAGS is.
+For instance, if your user directory is `/home/joe/` then you can create a subdirectory `/home/joe/.gap/` and hence your YAGS's installation directory will be `/home/joe/.gap/pkg/yags/`.
+Then you can start GAP using `gap -l ";/home/joe/.gap"` so that GAP knows where your YAGS is.

 # Citing YAGS

 If you publish a result and you used YAGS during your research, please cite us as you would normally do with a research paper:

-[CMPRV18]  Cedillo, C., MacKinney-Romero, R., Pizaña, M. A., Robles, I. A. and Villarroel-Flores, R.,
+[CMPRV18]  Cedillo, C., MacKinney-Romero, R., Pizaña, M. A., Robles, I. A., Villarroel-Flores, R. and López D.,
-YAGS, Yet Another Graph System, Version 0.0.6-dev (2021), (GAP package),
+YAGS, Yet Another Graph System, Version 0.0.6 (2025), (GAP package), http://xamanek.izt.uam.mx/yags/.
-http://xamanek.izt.uam.mx/yags/.

-@misc{YAGS0.0.6-dev,
+@misc{YAGS0.0.6,
-  author = {Cedillo, C. and MacKinney-Romero, R. and Piza{\~n}a, M. A. and Robles, I. A. and Villarroel-Flores, R.},
+  author = {Cedillo, C. and MacKinney-Romero, R. and Piza{\~n}a, M. A. and Robles, I. A., Villarroel-Flores, R. and López D.},
-  title  = {{YAGS}, Yet Another Graph System, {V}ersion 0.0.6-dev},
+  title  = {{YAGS}, Yet Another Graph System, {V}ersion 0.0.6},
-  month  = {Jan},
+  month  = {Jun},
-  year   = {2021},
+  year   = {2025},
   note   = {GAP package},
   howpublished = {\href{http://xamanek.izt.uam.mx/yags/}},
   keywords = {graph; graph theory; clique; clique graph; graph morphism; backtracking},